diannaofengzi/datura-ctf/Cryptography/Diffie-Hellman/README.md

 * DH with weak prime using Pohlig–Hellman - [Wikipedia](https://en.wikipedia.org/wiki/Pohlig%E2%80%93Hellman_algorithm)

     The public prime modulus $p$ must be chosen such that $p = 2*q + 1$ where $q$ is also a prime.
-In this case, the discrete logarithm problem can be soluve quickly with the Pohlig–Hellman algorithm.
+If $p-1$ is smooth (i.e have a lot of small, under 1000, factors), the Pohlig–Hellman algorithm can be used to compute the discrete logarithm very quickly.
+Sagemath's discrete_log function can be used to compute the discrete logarithm for such primes.

+    Use [this script](./Tools/smooth_number_generator.py) to generate smooth numbers of selected size.

 * DH with small prime